lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 ## Compatibility

 This IP block should be compatible with any target device covered by the [I2C specification](https://www.nxp.com/docs/en/user-guide/UM10204.pdf), operating at speeds up to 1 Mbaud.
-In order to support any target device, this IP issues addresses in 7-bit encoding whenever possible, as not all target devices may be able to support 10-bit encoding.
+This IP in the host mode issues addresses in 7-bit encoding, and in the target mode, receives addresses in 7-bit encoding.
-(It remains the obligation of system designers to ensure that devices which cannot support 10-bit encoding remain in a 7-bit address space.)
+(It remains the obligation of system designers to ensure that devices remain in a 7-bit address space.)
 This IP also supports clock-stretching, should that be required by target devices.

 # Theory of Operations